neuralcyst/demo-play/README.md

 ### How to start

-In order to start application you need to have Activator installed.
+In order to start application you need to have Java 8 and Activator installed.
 More info here: [Installing Play](https://www.playframework.com/documentation/2.5.x/Installing)

 ### What can I find here?